waliapriyanshu/Annual-Survey-of-Industries-ASI/README.md

 - Save the downloaded file in the project directory.

 Option 2: From Google Drive:
-- Download the dataset directly from this Google Drive link: ```bash https://drive.google.com/file/d/10U5b7smwZoizWt51CBc5JFUeuZFccdVk/view```
+- Download the dataset directly from this Google Drive link: https://drive.google.com/file/d/10U5b7smwZoizWt51CBc5JFUeuZFccdVk/view
 - Save the downloaded file in the project directory.
 ### 3. Set Up a Virtual Environment (Recommended)
 For Windows: